Via Alpina daljinska pot, Tamar Valley, Foto Uroš Ledinek

 Poto: Uroš Ledinek

-Next, it leads you past Lipica, famous for its white horses – Lipizzaners.
-You’ll walk through the beautiful Karst landscape.
-Close by are the Škocjan Caves, which are among the most beautiful in the world and are listed as a UNESCO World Heritage Site.
-A relatively level stage takes you to the foot of Nanos, where you’ll ascend to over 1,000 metres above sea level.
+In the immediate vicinity are the Škocjan Caves, among the most beautiful in the world.
+They are a UNESCO World Natural Heritage Site.
+The rather flat path will than take you to the foot of Nanos, where you will climb over 1000 m above sea level.